globien/globien.github.io/_posts/2020-09-10-new-corona-virus.md

 * crown/corona：corona + guan = koronuan (c changed to k according to the pronunciation)
 * virus：virus + du = viru

-Connecting them, the phrase in Globien is:
+Let's connect them, and get the phrase in Globien:

 **nine koronuan viru**

 Quite simple, right?
-Though it has been changed in some way, it's still very easy to understand for a Indo-European language speaker, especially for English speaker.
+Though the words have been changed in some way, they're still very easy to be recognized by an Indo-European language speaker, especially an English speaker.

-The changed part, word rhyme, is helpful for Chinese speaker.
+The changed part, word rhyme, is helpful for Chinese speakers.
 It's still a little bit hard for Chinese though.
-To help more, Globien has another style for Chinese biginners:
+To help more, Globien has another style for biginners from Chinese speakers:

 **nin<sup>x</sup>e koronuan<sup>g</sup> viru<sup>d</sup>**